ReVanced/revanced-manager/docs/3_troubleshooting.md

   An existing installation of the app you're trying to patch is conflicting with the patched app.
 Uninstall the existing app before installing the patched app.

+- 🥛 Out Of Memory error

+  This indicate that your device doesn't have enough memory to patch the app.
+Try patching on another device that's have more memory.

+  In the meantime there's a remedy fix by going to ⚙️ Settings -> Advanced -> toggle "Run Patcher in another process (experimental)" on

 - ❗️ Error code `135`, `139` or `1` when patching the app

   Your device is not supported.
 Refer to the [Prerequisites](0_prerequisites.md) page for supported devices.